Intel notes¶

 Parameters:

-• boardname: One of the boards supported by openFPGALoader (optional).
+boardname: One of the boards supported byopenFPGALoader(optional).cablename: One of the supported cables (see--list-cables).

 openFPGALoader [-b boardname] [--flash-sector] -c cablename the_pof_file.pof